Francis Avent Gumm: Career

 Starting in 1910, Gumm toured in vaudeville as a tenor singer.
-He met his wife, Ethel Marion Milne, in Superior, Wisconsin.
-She shared his passion for the performing arts and often served as the pianist during performances, while Gumm managed the logistics and bookings.
-In 1914, they moved to Grand Rapids, Minnesota, where Gumm owned and operated the New Grand Theatre.
-The theatre showcased a variety of acts, including vaudeville performances, silent films, and live music, helping to foster a local arts scene.
-It was also where his daughters began their performing careers as a vaudeville group The Gumm Sisters.
-Their early acts often featured a mix of singing, dancing, and harmonizing, with Ethel accompanying them on the piano.
+He met his future wife, Ethel Marion Milne, in Superior, Wisconsin.
+She shared his passion for the performing arts, often playing the piano during performances while Gumm managed the logistics and bookings.
+In 1914, they married and moved to Grand Rapids, Minnesota, where Gumm owned and operated the New Grand Theatre.
+The theatre showcased a variety of acts, including vaudeville performances, silent films, and live music.
+Gumm's daughters began performing together at the theatre as a vaudeville group known as The Gumm Sisters.
+Their early acts often featured a mix of singing, dancing, and harmonizing, with Ethel Gumm accompanying them on the piano.

-In 1926, the family moved to Lancaster, California, near Hollywood, seeking better opportunities for the daughters' careers.
-The Gumm Sisters continued to perform in vaudeville and appeared in several short films.
-However, the entertainment industry was becoming more competitive and the family struggled to establish a significant foothold.

-Despite the difficulties, Frank continued to manage his daughters' careers.
-By the mid-1930s, his daughter Judy began to emerge as the group's standout talent, drawing attention from talent scouts.
+In 1926, seeking better opportunities for the daughters' careers, the Gumms moved to Lancaster, California (which is located near Hollywood).
 Gumm called his theater in Lomita, California Garland's Lomita Theatre.
-In 1935, she signed a contract with Metro-Goldwyn-Mayer (MGM), marking the beginning of her rise to stardom.

 Personal life

-Gumm met his wife Ethel Marion Milne in the vaudeville industry where she was an actress, singer, and pianist.
-He married Milne on January 11, 1914, in Michigan.
+Gumm married Ethel Marion Milne in 1914.
 The couple had three daughters: Mary Jane Gumm (born 1915), Dorothy Virginia Gumm (born 1917), and Frances Ethel Gumm (born 1922).
 The latter is better known as Judy Garland.

-Despite a shared commitment to their daughters’ early careers, the Gumm's marriage reportedly faced tension, partly due to financial pressures and personal struggles.
-Some biographies and historical accounts indicate that Gumm may have been bisexual and had relationships with men, which contributed to strain in his marriage and led to difficulties within the family.
-Although aspects of his personal life were challenging, Gumm remained committed to supporting his daughters, especially young Frances, in their performances.
+Despite a shared commitment to their daughters’ early careers, the Gumms' marriage reportedly faced tension due to financial pressures and personal struggles.
+Some biographies and historical accounts indicate that Gumm may have had sexual relationships with men that contributed to strain in his marriage and led to difficulties within the family.

 Gumm died from spinal meningitis on November 17, 1935, in Cedars of Lebanon Hospital in Los Angeles, California, at the age of 49.
-He was buried in Forest Lawn Memorial Park.
+He is buried in Forest Lawn Memorial Park.

-Gumm's legacy is closely tied to the early stages of Judy Garland's career, paving the way for Judy Garland's future success.
-Although he did not live to see his youngest daughter become one of the most iconic figures in entertainment history, his contributions during her formative years were instrumental.